 You can attend a Christian college online or in-person to get an education that not only rivals educations at public universities but also provides fellowship with people who share your values and beliefs.
 Most Christian schools teach classic academic subjects as taught in nondenominational schools and Christian interpretations of science and history that reconcile physical evidence and spiritual beliefs.

 The curricula of most nondenominational schools often teach theories that conflict with religious beliefs.
-That’s why increasing numbers of families choose to homeschool their children, according to the U.S. Department of Education, because religious and moral instruction lead the list of why parents choose to homeschooling.
+That’s why increasing numbers of families choose to homeschool their children, according to the U.S. Department of Education, because religious and moral instruction lead the list of why parents choose to homeschool.
 Attending Christian colleges allows students to continue pursuing faith-based, moral educations in postsecondary school.

 The 30 Best Online Christian Colleges in the U.S. 2015